mburr-salesforce/lwr-recipes/doc/config.md

 Each server-side route includes these properties:

--   `id`: a unique identifier for the route
+-   `id` (**required**): unique identifier for the route
--   `path`: a unique URI path from which the route is served
+-   `path` (**required**): unique URI path from which the route is served
--   `rootComponent`: the top-level LWC that LWR bootstraps into the HTML output for the route
+-   `rootComponent`: top-level LWC that LWR bootstraps into the HTML output for the route.
+Each route must have either a `rootComponent` or a `contentTemplate`, but not both.
+-   `contentTemplate`: path to a static template which renders page content
+-   `layoutTemplate`: path to a static template which renders a page layout
+-   `properties`: JSON object which gets passed to the templates as context
+-   `routeHandler`: path to a [route handler](https://github.com/salesforce/lwr-recipes/tree/master/packages/templating#route-handler-params)
+-   `cache`: cache settings for the routing, including:
+    -   `ttl`: number, in seconds, or a [time string](https://github.com/vercel/ms#examples) to use as the `max-age` on the [`Cache-Control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) header

 ```json
 // lwr.config.json